 Animal welfare also heavily overlaps with one of my other areas of interest: Social Justice.
 Here’s an article I wrote that shows how.

 Health and Science

 My professional roots are in scholarly publishing; specifically in areas of psychology including cognition, developmental psychology, neuropsychology, and broader topics in science.
-I’ve had the privilege of acting as an acquisitions and developmental editor at both Psychology Press and the National Academy Press (the publishing arm of the National Academy of Sciences), where I worked with science luminaries and stellar authors such as Neil deGrasse Tyson (see what I did there?).
+I’ve had the privilege of acting as an acquisitions and developmental editor at both Psychology Press and the National Academy Press (the publishing arm of the National Academy of Sciences), where I worked with an assortment of stellar authors and science luminaries.

 I also spent many years handling communications for a foundation that works with the military’s extensive health and medical programs around the world.
 I had to translate the work of scientists and clinicians for a general audience.
 This—combined with spending lots of time in physical therapy as a result of some martial arts injuries—got me especially interested in how the body works, so I went to school to become a massage therapist.
 I also earned certifications in plant-based nutrition and personal training.
 Eventually, I went on to teach detailed anatomy and physiology, kinesiology, clinical massage application, and communications and ethics for health professionals.

 All of this set me up to become an expert in health writing, particularly in the areas of complimentary and alternative medicine and therapies.
 Recently, I wrote a whole lot about mitochondria.
 Here’s an example of a short ebook I created for a client to explain these organelles.
 On the other end of the spectrum, I also wrote this book for kids with chronic illness (which won some awards).